 QUENTIN KELLEY – I started playing with tools around age 3 in my grandfather’s basement workshop.
-Around the same time my father was building the western MA house that I grew up in.
-Over the years I helped with everything from framing and finish carpentry to cutting trees, splitting firewood, and building stone walls.
+In hindsight, that should have been a clue as to the future career.
+I continued with tools helping my father build the western MA house that I grew up in.
+We framed, did finish carpentry, cut trees, split firewood, built stone walls, etc.

 I survived an engineering program at Cornell University.
 Then I spent 2 years as a Peace Corps volunteer in the Dominican Republic, working on water systems and latrines.
-I also built some furniture while I was there, and began to think about a career change to woodworking.
+All the while, in the back of my head, was this vague notion of designing and building in wood.
+So, I built some furniture while I was there, and began to think about a career change to woodworking.

 At Dixon Brothers Woodworking in Boston’s South End I learned woodworking fundamentals, while building many, many doors and other architectural elements.
-I then spent some time with Rhode Island furniture designer Hank Gilpin, who taught basics of furniture design, construction, and history, but most importantly how to run a small shop.
+I then spent some time with Rhode Island furniture maker Hank Gilpin, who taught basics of furniture design, construction, and history, and most importantly how to run a small workshop.

-Since 2006 Infusion Furniture has produced high quality and innovative modern furniture and other custom woodwork.
-I enjoy the challenges of being a furniture designer, furniture builder, and business owner.
+Since 2006, and with some help, I’ve been making high quality, original modern furniture and other custom woodwork.
+I enjoy the challenges of being a designer, builder, and business owner.
 The range of skills and tasks required, everything from machine maintenance to marketing, makes each day interesting and challenging.